 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.60.5.

-Avoid killing threads except as an extreme measure. is 6.61 Concurrency - data access [CGX]
+Avoid killing threads except as an extreme measure.

+If necessary, the preferred method for killing a thread is from within the thread itself using a watchdog message queue or global variable that signals the thread to terminate itself.
+This will enable the thread to perform proper cleanup and eliminate deadlocks.

+Use care when terminating processes since finally clauses will not be executed, and descendant processes will not be terminated.

+Design the code to be fail-safe since terminating a process may corrupt data associated with pipes and queues.

+6.61 Concurrency - data access [CGX]

 6.61.1 Applicability to language